Beyond the Port: the Beauty and History of the Holyhead Breakwater in Wales

 Most people include this with a trip to the picturesque South Stack Lighthouse in Anglesey, which we were going to do, but we chose to go to some castles instead!
 We would recommend coming here for an hour or two, grabbing your photos and enjoying the water, but after that, head into the town or venture around Anglesey itself.

-Your FREE interactive map of Wales
+Your FREE Interactive Map of Wales

 Check out all of the places we visited in Wales courtesy of this interactive map from Wanderlog.
 Tap any of the numbers for more information including directions, our blog posts, links to reviews and much more.